pvish2/nodejs_server/README.md

 ### Pre-requesties
-Mongo db should be installed on system
+node should bbe installed on system

-change monngo db port to 27099
-##`mongod --port 27099`

 ## Available Scripts